Litany: Western Christianity

 The Litany originated in Antioch in the fourth century and from there was taken to Constantinople and through it to the rest of the East...From Constantinople the Litany was taken to Rome and the West.
 Josef Andreas Jungmann explains how the Kyrie in the Roman Mass is best seen as a vestige of a litany at the beginning of the Mass, like that of some Eastern churches.

 Public Christian devotions became common by the fifth century and processions were frequently held.
 These processions were called "litanies", and in them pictures and other religious emblems were carried.
 In Rome, pope and people would go in procession each day, especially in Lent, to a different church, to celebrate the Sacred Mysteries.
 Thus originated the Roman "Stations", and what was called the "Litania Maior", "Major Rogation", was held on 25 April.
 The word rogation comes from the Latin verb rogare, meaning "to ask", which reflects the beseeching of God for the appeasement of his anger and for protection from calamities.

 In 590, when an epidemic caused by an overflow of the Tiber was ravaging Rome, Gregory the Great commanded a litany; on the preceding day he exhorted the people to fervent prayer, and arranged the order to be observed in the procession, during which the Litany of the Saints was prayed.

 The "Litania Minor", also called Minor Rogations or "Gallicana", the Rogation Days before Ascension, was introduced (477) by St. Mamertus, Bishop of Vienne, on account of the earthquakes and other calamities then prevalent.
 It was prescribed for the whole of Frankish Gaul, in 511, by the First Council of Orléans.
 For Rome it was ordered by Leo III, in 799.
 In the Ambrosian Rite this litany was celebrated on Monday, Tuesday, and Wednesday after Ascension.
-In Spain we find a similar litany from Thursday to Saturday after Pentecost.
+In Spain, a similar litany is prayed from Thursday to Saturday after Pentecost.
 In England the Litany of Rogation Days was known in the earliest periods.
 In Germany it was ordered by a Synod of Mainz in 813.

 Because the Mass Litany became popular through its use in processions, numberless varieties were soon made, especially in the Middle Ages.
-Litanies appeared in honour of God the Father, of God the Son, of God the Holy Ghost, of the Precious Blood, of the Blessed Virgin, of the Immaculate Conception, of each of the saints honoured in different countries, for the souls in Purgatory, etc. In 1601 Baronius wrote that about eighty forms were in circulation.
+Litanies appeared in honour of God the Father, of God the Son, of God the Holy Spirit, of the Precious Blood, of the Blessed Virgin, of the Immaculate Conception, of each of the saints honoured in different countries, for the souls in Purgatory, etc. In 1601 Baronius wrote that about eighty forms were in circulation.
 To prevent abuse, Pope Clement VIII, by decree of 6 September 1601, forbade the publication of any litany, except that of the saints as found in the liturgical books and that of Loreto.